[ditty_news_ticker id="563"]

 AJLS places emphasis on presenting a diversity of perspectives on fundamental, long-term, systemic problems of human rights and governance, as well as emerging issues, and possible solutions to them.
 Towards this end, AJLS encourages critical reflections that are based on empirical observations and experience as well as theoretical and multi-disciplinary approaches.

-It is hoped that articles appearing in the journal will influence public policy in Africa by providing original, useful and timely critiques of legislation, judicial decisions, law reform and other domestic and foreign policy measures that impact on the daily lives of ordinary Africans.
-In addition to articles, the journal welcomes reports on recent human rights and governance-related conferences, workshops and seminars as well as books for review and lists of recent publications.
+While CILPA is no longer involved with the AJLS, we take pride in the role of our founder and supporters in establishing and running for 20 years one of the leading peer-reviewed journals on African legal issues, including on questions of international law.
+Our hope remains that articles appearing in the journal will continue to influence public policy in Africa by providing original, useful and timely critiques of legislation, judicial decisions, law reform and other domestic and foreign policy measures, including those relating to international law, that impact on the daily lives of ordinary Africans.
+In addition to articles, the journal always welcomed reports on recent human rights and governance-related conferences, workshops and seminars as well as books for review and lists of recent publications.

 African Journal of International Criminal Justice